The Traditional Art of Beauty and Perfume in Ancient Korea {Cultural Notes} {Beauty Notes}

 Feminine Beauty Criteria and Ideals

-The Kyuhapch’ongso dated from 1809, which was an instructional guide for everyday life for women of the upper classes during the late Choson period, which covered more than five centuries (A.D.1392-1910), records various techniques of manufacturing cosmetic products and fragrances, such as rouge for cheeks and lips, fragrances to perfume the body, oils to maintain long, black and glossy hair, as well as the descriptions of shapes of eyebrows, up to ten different ones!
+The Kyuhapch'ongso, dated from 1809, which was an instructional guide for everyday life for women of the social elite during the late Choson period, covering more than five centuries (A.D.1392-1910), records various techniques of manufacturing cosmetic products and fragrances such as rouge for the cheeks and lips, fragrances to perfume the body, oils to maintain long, black, glossy hair - as well as the descriptions of the shapes of eyebrows; up to ten different ones.

 Fig.7 - Celadon cosmetics oil bottle, Koryo period © Coreana Cosmetics Museum